DCNick3/shin-translation-tools/README.md

 find out which games are supported.

 Af of writing this readme, vita versions of "AstralAir no Shiroki Towa -White Eternity-", "ALIA's CARNIVAL!
-Sacrament" amd "Higurashi no Naku Koro ni Sui" along with switch version of "D.C.4 -Da Capo 4-" are supported.
+Sacrament" and "Higurashi no Naku Koro ni Sui" along with switch version of "D.C.4 -Da Capo 4-" are supported.

 A note on ALIA's CARNICAL and Higurashi no Naku Koro ni Sui support: due to the way that engine version is coded, most half-width (normal) english characters will be interpreted as commands.
 You'll need to